 No Surprises with Invalid Contracts: Let us assume that a correct signatory A returned rejected on input (sign, C, tid) whereas B is able to convince the verifier.
 Then B received m_2 whereas A received m_2' .
 This implies that T sent m_2 and m_2' with the same tid which contradicts the assumption that the T is correct.

 Termination on Asynchronous Network: If the user has input (wakeup, tid), the scheme requires at most time 2 to output signed or rejected.

-We now prove the optimality of Scheme 4 in the case where the participants agree.
+We now prove the optimality of Scheme 4.